 What is a practice observational placement?

 These observational placements give applicants the opportunity to spend time in an NHS general practice to observe the core elements of the day to day workings of the practice.
 This is particularly important given the delivery of primary care services has changed significantly in recent years.
 The placement is designed to be a supportive and informative process and is not used to make selection decisions about you.
-Instead these placements are about giving you the opportunity to see first-hand what you can expect from your workplace, the role of an NHS GP and to reflect on potential learning needs in a future placement.
+Instead these placements are about giving you the opportunity to see first-hand what you can expect from your workplace, the current role of an NHS GP and to reflect on potential learning needs in a future placement.

 Why would I be offered an observation placement?